-Metal Detecting for Senior Citizens: The Perfect Hobby
+Metal Detecting as a Hobby for Senior Citizens

 Imagine you’re out in a field on a beautiful, sunny day.
 You’ve spent a few hours in the great outdoors and you’re feeling good about life.
 You’re looking down at a hole you dug after your metal detector told you there was something special just a few inches below the surface.

 You see something encrusted with dirt and you get butterflies.
 Is it valuable?
 Or is it junk?